 Confiding or getting advice during an affair is nigh on impossible because

-(b) the moment you admit to your situation, your confidante will have strong opinions about what you are doing.
+- the moment you admit to your situation, be prepared for strong opinions

 Even if you speak to a friend who can listen without judging, you cannot really know what the response will be until it is too late, and it is frightening putting your secret into someone else’s hands.